An easy way to reuse old wooden shutters in a master bedroom.

 I actually bought these shutters for $10 from an estate sale when we lived in Illinois.
 I found them hidden in the back of a garage, all full of cobwebs and filthy dirty.
 They weren’t pretty but they were intact and without any rot so I knew that a little TLC would fix them right up.

 I took my prize home and was trying to figure out how I was going to hang them when the hubs took the new job in NC.
-I wasn’t about to get rid of them so we packed them up and moved them with us.
+I wasn’t about to get rid of them after all of that time spent looking, so we packed them up and moved them with us.

 Fast forward to decorating our current master bedroom.
 We have a small master bedroom, as in teeny tiny, and decorating it has been a challenge.
 Fortunately (or unfortunately) we have 2 large windows, which is great for light but makes decorating a bit tricky.